austinking/porchwebz-dashboards/pi/README.md

-# RaspberryPi display
+# Raspberry Pi display

-This RaspberryPi will boot into a fullscreen kiosk style browser displaying our hosted dashboards.
+This Raspberry Pi will boot into a fullscreen kiosk style browser displaying our hosted dashboards.

 Currently, three files contain custom configuration to support this implementation:
 - /etc/xdg/lxsession/LXDE/autostart